-At some point, a local artichoke variety was developed in the coastal area near Rome.
-This cultivar is known as the carciofo romanesco (Roman artichoke), in recognition of its origins.
+At some point, locals developed a local artichoke variety in the coastal area near Rome.
+This cultivar is known as the carciofo romanesco (Roman artichoke) in recognition of its origins.

 Nothing is left to chance in preparing this fragrant and straightforward side dish:

-Choose the right variety of artichoke (the violet one AKA Romanesco artichoke).
+Choose a suitable variety of artichokes (the violet one AKA Romanesco artichoke).
 This variety is distinguished from the others by its rounder shape its thornless leaves.

 Picking fresh parsley and mint (or even better: mentuccia), and using the right amount of garlic to flavor the inside.

-Place the artichokes inside a bowl of water with lemon
+Place the artichokes inside a bowl with water and lemon.

 Transfer the artichokes upside down into a small-medium pan and pour the olive oil and water.
 Let it cook.

 When ready, take them out and serve.
 Carchiofi alla Romana can be served warm.

 Roman-Style Artichokes leftover oil is excellent.
 Enjoy it eating with plain bread or using it as a simple, delicious sauce for your next pasta.